sgrassie/sgrassie.github.io/Snow/_drafts/refactor-yourself.md

 Pretty broad generalisations I know, but I think it's true.
 If I were to say "Most developers are overweight and only work 9-5, never on weekends, and never on side projects", would you disagree?

-Scott Hanselman calls these "Dark Matter Developers"; Troy Hunt called them "The Ghosts Who Code".
+> Incidentily, Scott Hanselman calls these "Dark Matter Developers"; Troy Hunt called them "The Ghosts Who Code".

+If you are in the practice of refactoring code when appropriate (and you should be), then I think you should also be in the practice of refactoring yourself.